SamudralaAnuhya/AILegalExpert/README.md

 Overview
+Legal professionals, especially those handling investment contracts and corporate regulations, often struggle with retrieving precise legal references from lengthy documents.
+Traditional search methods may fail when dealing with ambiguous queries, incomplete clauses, or legal phrasing variations.
+To address this, we leverage advanced RAG techniques that go beyond keyword matching—ensuring that even when direct answers are not explicitly present, the system provides contextually relevant legal insights.

+With daily legal transactions occurring across investment firms, corporate governance, and contract negotiations, having an AI assistant that can function like a paralegal—retrieving, summarizing, and refining legal interpretations—is critical.
+Our Legal RAG Assistant integrates semantic chunking, speculative query expansion, and human-in-the-loop verification, ensuring reliable, context-aware responses tailored to legal professionals and compliance officers.

 The Legal RAG Assistant is an advanced document analysis tool designed specifically for legal documents.
 It combines state-of-the-art Retrieval-Augmented Generation techniques with an agentic workflow to provide accurate, context-aware answers to legal questions.
 The assistant can process various document formats (PDF, DOCX, TXT, and images) and uses semantic understanding to generate reliable responses based on document content.
 Features